July onwards – Call for Proposals

 Once proposals have been made the individual cultural organisations organise their own selection panels to review and agree which applications to support.
 These selection panels include members from other organisations and HEIs, and are usually run on similar lines to AHRC research grant panels.
 The panels usually meet in December or early January, with all decisions made by the middle of January.

 The AHRC is informed of our decisions as soon as they are made.
 They then carry out a check that the selected studentships fit the AHRC’s remit and then open a Studentship Proposal Form on the Joint Electronic Submission system (JES).
-This JES form will be opened in the name of the University generic to accutane co-supervisor, but will need to be filled in by both supervisors and partner organisations.
+This JES form will be opened in the name of the University co-supervisor, but will need to be filled in by both supervisors and partner organisations.
 The JES form drives the payment of money from the AHRC to the University.

 Once the decisions of the panels have been made and told to the AHRC in January, the partners can start to advertise to studentships to attract the best candidate.